 Our Section 143(2) Notice Process

-Here's how a typical Section 143(2) Notice engagement unfolds for our Nuapada clients.
-The process is designed to ensure that no procedural deadline is missed, every factual point is properly evidenced, and every legal argument has solid backing:
+Here's how a typical Section 143(2) Notice engagement unfolds for our Nuapada clients — designed so no deadline is missed and every legal argument has solid backing:

 What You'll Need

-To handle your Section 143(2) Notice matter in Nuapada effectively, we'll need access to the following documents.
+To handle your Section 143(2) Notice matter in Nuapada effectively, we'll need the following documents.
 Our team can help you locate or download whatever isn't immediately on hand:

 What Happens If You Ignore the Notice

-Many Nuapada taxpayers underestimate the consequences of failing to engage with an income tax notice properly.
-The reality is that the Income Tax Act gives the Department far-reaching powers to act unilaterally when a taxpayer doesn't respond, and these powers can affect not just the immediate tax demand but also your future filings, banking relationships, and even personal liberty in serious cases.
-The specific consequences include:
+Many Nuapada taxpayers underestimate the consequences of not engaging properly.
+The Income Tax Act gives the Department far-reaching powers that can affect tax demands, future filings, banking relationships, and personal liberty:

 Transparent Pricing

-Our pricing for Section 143(2) Notice in Nuapada is straightforward, fixed at the outset, and tied to specific deliverables.
-For a typical notice-stage engagement, fees fall in the band of ₹15,000 – ₹75,000.
-The exact figure depends on the complexity of the case (number of issues raised, volume of evidence, multiple assessment years, etc.), and we provide a firm quote after the initial review — there's no surprise or escalation later.
-Payment terms are usually structured as an advance on engagement and the balance on completion of agreed deliverables.
-The typical end-to-end timeframe is 3–9 months, covering everything from engagement letter to closure of the matter.
-For comparison: a simple intimation reply might be at the lower end of the fee range and close within 1-2 weeks, while a complex scrutiny matter with multiple hearings could span several months and sit at the higher end.
-We don't bill in hours, and we don't bill for incidentals — the fee covers the full engagement.
+Our pricing for Section 143(2) Notice in Nuapada is fixed at the outset and tied to specific deliverables — fees fall in the band of ₹15,000 – ₹75,000.
+We provide a firm quote after the initial review with no surprise escalation later.
+Payment is structured as an advance on engagement and balance on completion.
+The typical end-to-end timeframe is 3–9 months.
+A simple intimation reply might be at the lower end and close in 1-2 weeks; a complex scrutiny matter with multiple hearings could span several months and sit at the higher end.
+We don't bill in hours and don't bill for incidentals.

 Why Taxpayers in Nuapada Trust easevalue advisors